imagej/workshops/fiji-python-2024.md

 output = apply_isolevel(img, isolevel)
 ```

-We will run this script on [this image]("https://workshops.imagej.net/images/hela_nucleus_8_bit.tif), the same dataset used throughout the workshop, but reduced to unsigned 8-bit integers to avoid [this issue](https://github.com/imagej/napari-imagej/issues/276) which affects our version of `napari-imagej`.
+We will run this script on [this image](https://media.imagej.net/workshops/data/3d/hela_nucleus.tif), the same dataset used throughout the workshop.
 Use the following steps to set up this script for execution on the sample dataset:

 1. Create a new file `mesh.py` in the `scripts` folder where the other scripts were placed, and copy the above script into the new file.
 2. Start napari and `napari-imagej` if they are not running